Report requirements

 C79 Sources listed in the “References” section must be referenced within the text at least once.

-C81 The equilibrium point must be correct.
+C81 The choice of equilibrium point must be stated and correct.
 That is, assuming the equations of motion are written in standard form as $\dot{m} = f(m, n)$, the equilibrium point must be a choice of $m_e$ and $n_e$ for which $f(m_e, n_e) = 0$.
+The choice of equilibrium point must also be justified (making clear if other equilibrium points exist or if yours was the only possible choice).

-C82 The definition of the state x and the input u in the state-space model that is produced by linearizing the equations of motion about an equilibrium point must be correct.
-That is, assuming the equations of motion are written in standard form as $\dot{m} = f(m, n)$ and given a choice $m_e$ and $n_e$ of equilibrium point, the state must be $x = m - m_e$ and the input must be $u = n - n_e$.
+C82 The definition of the state x, the input u, and the measurement y in the state-space model that is produced by linearizing the equations of motion about an equilibrium point must be specified and must be correct.
+That is, assuming the equations of motion and measurement are written in standard forms as $\dot{m} = f(m, n)$ and $o = g(m, n)$ and given a choice $m_e$ and $n_e$ of equilibrium point of the state m and the input n, the state, input, and measurement in the state-space model must be $x = m - m_e$, $u = n - n_e$, and $y= o - g(m_e, n_e)$.
+Equivalently, $n = u + n_e$ and so forth.

-C84 The elements of the state $m$ and input $n$ of the (nonlinear) equations of motion, when written in standard form as $\dot{m} = f(m, n)$, must be clearly defined.
+C84 The elements of the state $m$, input $n$, and measurement $o$ of the (nonlinear) equations of motion and measurement, when written in standard forms as $\dot{m} = f(m, n)$ and $o = g(m, n)$, must be clearly defined.

 C85 The rank of the controllability matrix (or, some alternative measure like its determinant or its smallest singular value) must be stated, and the correct conclusion must be drawn about whether or not the state space model is controllable.